iapsoecs/iapsoecs.github.io/index.md

 ### [Busan IAMAS-IACS-IAPSO Joint Assembly 2021](http://www.baco-21.org/2021/english/main/index_en.asp)

-Due to the global Coronavirus pandemic, the status of the Joint Assembly is uncertain.
-Stay tuned for updates.
+Due to the global Coronavirus pandemic, the Joint Assembly will not happen in person and will likely reduce to a modest number of online keynote talks.